hieptl/netflix-clone/README.md

 <h2>{title}</h2>
 ```

-- Step 14: Pass custom data from "App" component to the "Row" compnent with the following code.
+- Step 14: Pass custom data from the "App" component to the "Row" component with the following code.

 ```js
 <Row title="Netflix Originals" type="netflix-originals" />